You Gotta Find the Head B*tch Ghost

 - The Haunted Read House in Chattanooga

 From the holy to the spicy, and everything in between, Frantz has a hotel haunting experience for all seasons.
-We’re pretty sure this won’t be the last time we hear him on our show.
+We’re pretty sure this won’t be the last time we hear his true ghost stories on our show.
 After all, Ghost Witness Protection doesn’t seem like a forthcoming program in this economy.